thuang6/platform-resource-manager/prm/demo_scenarios/README.rst

-2. kill all jobs, stop agant and clean a temporary model data:
+2. Kill all jobs, stop agent and remove a temporary model data:

 .. code-block:: sh